More pages in this section

-- provides within classroom support, small group and individual support to identified students across Years 7-10;
+- Classroom support, small group, and individual support to identified students across all year levels.

-- works collaboratively with parents, students, teachers, non-academic staff and external stakeholders (such as Advisory Visiting Teachers and health care professionals) to identify the differential, focused or intensive learning needs of students, reasonable adjustments and resources;
+- Collaboration with parents, students, teachers, non-academic staff, and external stakeholders (such as Advisory Visiting Teachers and health care professionals) to identify and remove any barriers to learning that may exist by providing reasonable adjustments and resources.

-- provides ongoing guidance and support for students, parents, teachers and non-academic staff; and
+- Ongoing guidance and support for students, parents, teachers, and non-academic staff.

-- provides identified students with additional academic assistance, in a caring and supportive environment, through the Year 7 – 10 Literacy Support programme.
+- Additional academic assistance for identified students in a caring and supportive environment, through the Year 7 – 10 Literacy programs.

-The Educational Support Centre is also responsible for the management the Education Adjustment Program (EAP) in accordance with the Disability Discrimination Act (1992) and the Disability Standards for Education (2005).
-The EAP is a process for identifying and responding to the educational needs of students with disabilities recognised under the following categories: Autism Spectrum Disorder, hearing impairment, vision impairment, physical impairment, speech-language impairment and intellectual impairment.
-Adjustments are made for students with disabilities to enable them to access the curriculum, achieve curriculum outcomes and participate in school life.
-The EAP process involves an ongoing cycle of data collection, planning, program development, intervention, documentation, profiles, evaluation and review.
-Through the implementation of this process, an increased understanding and awareness of students with disabilities and individual learning needs needs has filtered through the whole School.
+The Head of Educational Support is also responsible for the management the Education Adjustment Program (EAP) in accordance with the Disability Discrimination Act (1992) and the Disability Standards for Education (2005).
+The EAP is a process for identifying and responding to the educational needs of students with disabilities recognised under the following categories: Autism Spectrum Disorder, Hearing Impairment, Vision Impairment, Physical Impairment, Speech Language Impairment, and Intellectual Disability.

-The School’s policy for students with a disability (Students with a Disability Policy) can be found under Policies & Forms, as well as Information about the Australian Government’s Nationally Consistent Collection of Data for Students with Disability (NCCD).
+The School’s Students with a Disability Policy can be found under Policies, along with information about the Australian Government’s Nationally Consistent Collection of Data (NCCD) for Students with Disability.